-These Impact statements should identify the societal and economic impact of the planned research, in addition to the advance in scientific knowledge.
+All research grant and fellowship applicants must consider how they will or might achieve impact outside the scientific community.
+These Impact Statements should identify the societal and economic impact of the planned research, in addition to the advance in scientific knowledge.
 In addition, they should cover the methods that will be used to ensure the impact of research is maximised.

-Both the Impact Summary and Impact Plan should be written by the applicant and should focus on the research described within the application.
-The Research Councils have indicated that they will not accept generic proposals from institutions.
+The Impact Statement should be written by the applicant and should focus on the research described within the application.
+The Research Councils have previously indicated that they will not accept generic proposals from institutions.
 Therefore, it is not appropriate for Science Outreach to provide generic pro forma to include in submissions.

-What should I include in an Impact Summary?
+What could I include in an Impact Statement?

-The Impact Summary should address the following questions:
+The Impact Statement could address the following questions:

 - Who (outside the academic community e.g. public, schools, industry, government etc.) might benefit from this research?